OddBloke/fades/README.rst

 This means that if run fades with a Python version and then run it again with a different Python version, it may need to create a new virtualenv.

 Let's see some examples.
-Let's say you run fades with ``python``, which is a symlink in your ``/usr/bin/`` to ``python3.4`` (running it directly by hand or because fades is installed to use that Python version).
+Let's say you run fades with ``python3``, which is a symlink in your ``/usr/bin/`` to ``python3.4`` (running it directly by hand or because fades is installed to use that Python version).